SATAY-LL/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 `trackgene_list=[list of gene names]`
 `figure_title=[str]`

-A volcanoplot is useful to create to compare to strains with each other that each has multiple datasets (e.g. 2 wt strains and 4 mutant strains).
+A volcanoplot is useful to create to compare two strains with each other that each has multiple datasets (e.g. 2 wt strains and 4 mutant strains).
 Therefore, the paths of the two datasets (`path_a` and `path_b`) are separated from the pergene.txt filenames, which should be given in a list (`filelist_a` and `filelist_b`).

-It plots the fold change per gene vs the significance as determined by a independent t-test.
+It plots the fold change per gene vs the significance as determined by an independent t-test.
 The fold change can be determined for the reads per gene (`variable=reads_per_gene`), insertions per gene (`variable=tn_per_gene`) or reads per inserions per gene (`variable=Nreadsperinsrt`).
 The fold change is calculated by the log base 2 of the mean per gene for the experimental strain divided by the mean per gene for the reference strain (e.g. mean reads per gene mutant strain / mean reads per gene wt strain).